jamilchioino/beer-run-frontend/README.md

 ## Getting Started

+### Requirements
-Make sure to download and run the backend for this project first, found [here](https://github.com/jamilchioino/beer-run-backend)
+* Download and run the backend for this project first, found [here](https://github.com/jamilchioino/beer-run-backend)
+* Install Node 20

+### Running the project
-Then, run the development server with:
+Run the development server with:

 ```bash
 npm install --force